Forests and woodlands

 Great woods to explore

 The forests and woods are one of the North York Moors best kept secrets.
-With more woodland than the New Forest, trees cover over 20% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.
+With more woodland than the New Forest, trees cover 23% of the National Park while the Howardian Hills are also peppered with ancient woodlands, along with wide, tree-lined avenues of the great parkland estates.

 Our woods and forests are an unexpected treasure, from strolls among ancient trees to a wander through the bluebells.
 They're also great places for dog walks while over in Dalby Forest, 70 miles of cycling trails provide family fun and world-class thrills alike at England's largest trail centre.
-Here's some of our favourite playgrounds and woodland experiences.
+Or enjoy a spot of ‘forest bathing’ on a wood-based walk and explore some of our favourite playgrounds and woodland experiences.

 1. Dalby, the Great Yorkshire Forest

-And yet you can still find your own space and tranquillity in the forest's 8,600 acres.
-Scan the truly dark skies and marvel at the bright stars at one of the Scarborough and Ryedale Astronomical Society public observing events during the autumn/winter in Dalby Forest, an official Dark Sky Discovery Site.
+You can still find your own space and tranquillity in the forest's 8,600 acres.
+Scan the truly dark skies and marvel at the bright stars at one of Scarborough and Ryedale Astronomical Society's public observing events during autumn/winter in Dalby Forest, an official Dark Sky Discovery Site.

-With so much to do, stay in the heart of the forest in the luxurious surroundings of High Dalby House and Cottages, go for a cabin experience at Dalby Forest Lodges or a spot of camping and glamping in camping pods at Pexton Moor Farm and Stoneclose Campsite or Gumboots and Wellington's shepherd huts.
+With so much to do, stay in the heart of the forest in the luxurious surroundings of High Dalby House, where Ian and Linda also run mindfulness and forest bathing sessions, go for a cabin experience at Dalby Forest Lodges or a spot of camping and glamping in camping pods at Pexton Moor Farm, and Stoneclose Campsite or Gumboots and Wellington's shepherd huts.